-Strategy Description Changing network rules focused on composition Changing the number of actors, their positions, entry rules, process of network formation, and degree of self-regulation.
-Changing network rules focused on outputs Changing the reward en evaluation rules, setting guidelines of actors' behaviour and influencing professional codes.
-Changing network rules focused on interactions Adjusting the arrangements that regulate the interaction of actors in concrete games such as conflict regulation mechanisms, procedures, certification, standardization and regulatory regimes.
-Reframing through the launch of major plans Introducing new ideas or values by drafting strategic policy documents.
-Reframing through narratives Presenting authoritative narratives as new frame of reference within which problems and solutions can be regard in a sector or network.
-Reframing through sensitizing concepts The use of sensitizing to bring attention to proposals for a new idea, method or organizational form.
-Reframing through the use of focusing events Using invasive, striking events in order to introduce and emphasize the urgency of new working methods or evaluation frameworks.
-Managing trust through institutional design The promotion of trust between parties through institutional regulations such as the introduction of a certification system, conflict regulating institutions and regulators.
-Redesigning the primacy of politics Redefining the role of politicians, political bodies and administrators for policy preparation and decision-making: from authoritative allocation of values to initiating and guiding interaction processes by which meaning and values are discovered and assessed.
+Strategy Description Changing network rules Changing the number of actors, their positions, entry rules, process of network focused on composition formation, and degree of self-regulation.
+Changing network rules Changing the reward end evaluation rules, setting guidelines of actors' behavior focused on outputs and influencing professional codes.
+Changing network rules Adjusting the arrangements that regulate the interaction of actors in concrete focused on interactions games such as conflict regulation mechanisms, procedures, certification, standardization and regulatory regimes.
+Reframing through the Introducing new ideas or values by drafting strategic policy documents. launch of major plans introducing new ideas or values by drafting strategic policy documents.
+Reframing through Presenting authoritative narratives as new frame of reference within which narratives problems and solutions can be regard in a sector or network.
+Reframing through The use of sensitizing to bring attention to proposals for a new idea, method or sensitizing concepts organizational form.
+Reframing through the use Using invasive, striking events in order to introduce and emphasize the urgency of focusing events of new working methods or evaluation frameworks.
+Managing trust through The promotion of trust between parties through institutional regulations such as institutional design the introduction of a certification system, conflict regulating institutions and maticational acsign regulators.
+Redefining the role of politicians, political bodies and administrators for policy Redesigning the primacy of preparation and decision-making: from authoritative allocation of values to politics initiating and guiding interaction processes by which meaning and values are discovered and assessed.